micmejia/bible-dump/NKJV/Exodus/Exod 33.md

 And I will send _My_ Angel before you, and I will drive out the Canaanite and the Amorite and the Hittite and the Perizzite and the Hivite and the Jebusite.

 ###### 3
-_Go up_ to a land flowing with milk and honey; for I will not go up in your midst, lest I [^a]consume you on the way, for you _are_ a stiff-necked[^b] people."
+_Go up_ to a land flowing with milk and honey; for I will not go up in your midst, lest I consume you on the way, for you _are_ a stiff-necked people."

 ###### 4
 And when the people heard this bad news, they mourned, and no one put on his ornaments.

 ###### 5
 For the Lord had said to Moses, "Say to the children of Israel, 'You _are_ a stiff-necked people.
 I could come up into your midst in one moment and consume you.
-Now therefore, take off your [^c]ornaments, that I may know what to do to you.' "
+Now therefore, take off your ornaments, that I may know what to do to you.' "

 ###### 6
 So the children of Israel stripped themselves of their ornaments by Mount Horeb. ## Moses Meets with the Lord